crownstone/bluenet/INSTALL.md

 ### J-Link

-Download and install J-Link Segger’s [software](https://www.segger.com/jlink-Software.html).
-The current version is 5.12.8 [64bit .deb file version 5.12.8](https://www.segger.com/downloads/jlink/jlink_5.12.8_x86_64.deb)
+Download and install J-Link Segger’s [software](https://www.segger.com/downloads/jlink).
+The current version is 6.0.6 [64bit .deb file version 6.0.6](https://www.segger.com/downloads/jlink/jlink_6.0.6_x86_64.deb) and can be found at the "J-Link Software and Documentation Pack" section.

 Then install it: